awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 You can specify an After call work timeout value in user profiles\.

 **Agent on contact time**
 Sum of time that an agent was on a contact, including hold time and after call work\.
-This is calculated with the following formula:
+Most of the time, this is calculated with the following formula:
 `Agent on Contact time = AgentInteractionDuration + CustomerHoldDuration + After contact work time` \(including callbacks\)\.
+In some cases, the value reported for this metric also includes agent time spent in an auxiliary state\.
+The time in the auxiliary state is included in the metric value, but not available in the CTR or as a separate metric\.

 **Agent idle time**
 Sum of time that an agent spent in a productive status, but not handling contacts\.
 A productive status is any status other than **Offline** or any custom agent status that you create\.